Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

    ![where_detected](media/nls81.png)

-    **ProTip!** When a vulnerable component is no longer detected in the latest build for pipelines with the dependency scanning task, the state of the associated alert is automatically changed to Closed.
+    **ProTip!** When a vulnerable code is no longer detected in the latest build for pipelines with the dependency scanning task, the state of the associated alert is automatically changed to Closed.
 To see these resolved alerts, you can use the **State filter** in the main toolbar and select **Closed**.

 ### Task 3: Fixing the Code to resolve the alert

-1. This is simple to fix using parameters in the dynamic SQL described in the remediation steps.
+1. This is simple to fix using parameters in the command line described in the remediation steps.

 1. Click on **Locations found** to see the code that triggered the alert.